Did you know a healthy thyroid gland depends on a healthy liver?

 - Obtain adequate iodine in your diet.
 Iodine deficiency is becoming an increasingly common problem.
 The thyroid gland requires iodine in order to manufacture the hormones T4 and T3.
 Iodine is mostly found in the oceans, therefore is present in seafood (as long as it came from the ocean and was not farmed), and seaweed.
 Kelp is a rich source of iodine and is available in supplement form.
 Your doctor can organise a urine test for you to determine your body’s iodine level.

 - Obtain adequate selenium in your diet.
 Selenium is a mineral that is required for the conversion of the thyroid hormone T4 into its active form, T3.
 People taking thyroid hormone replacement such as Synthroid or Oroxine benefit from selenium supplementation because it enables their bodies to use the medication more efficiently.
-Selenium also helps the immune system and can reduce the production of auto-antibodies in Hashimoto’s thyroiditis and Graves’ disease.
+Selenium also helps the immune system and can reduce the production of auto-antibodies in Hashimoto’s thyroiditis and Graves’ disease, which are both autoimmune diseases.
 Brazil nuts are the richest dietary source of selenium, however supplementation is usually required to achieve optimal levels in the body.
 Selenium and iodine are found in thyroid health capsules.